Discussion –

 Hiring managers often look for candidates who show a genuine interest in project management.
 Here are some ways to demonstrate your passion:

-1. Network: Join project management associations or attend industry events to build connections.
+• Network: Join project management associations or attend industry events to build connections.
+Networking in project management can often lead to opportunities that aren’t advertised publicly.

-2. Volunteer: Look for opportunities to manage projects in volunteer settings.
+• Volunteer: Look for opportunities to manage projects in volunteer settings to gain practical experience.

 Creating a project management resume with no experience may seem daunting, but it’s far from impossible.
 By focusing on your transferable skills, using a well-structured template, highlighting your achievements, and tailoring your resume to each job application, you can create a compelling case for why you’d be an excellent entry-level project manager.